piernik-dev/piernik/jenkins/README.md

 # Running the gold tests by hand

 You may also want GNU Parallel to be installed in your system for extra performance.
-Make sure that `/tmp/` directory has about 500 MB of free space.
+Make sure that current directory has at least 1 GB of free space.
 Then call `make gold` and wait for results summary on `stdout` and `stderr`.
 In case `make gold` fails due to limited resources you may want to use `make gold-serial`.
 Each tested problem creates some more output files which may be inspected or removed by `make gold-clean`.

 # The files

-* `gold_test_list.sh` – The script called by `make gold` and by the `user_gold` test on our Jenkins server.
+* `gold_test_list.sh` – The script called by `make gold`
 * `gold_test.sh` – The script called for every gold test by `gold_test_list`.
-    It creates `/tmp/jenkins_gold/` directory and keeps there some non-critical data like results of gold runs that can be regenerated easily.
 * `gold_configs/` – The directory with configuration of the problems.
-    Files placed here will be automatically used by `user gold CI` or `Piernik CI` task on the Jenkins server.
+    Files placed here will be automatically used by `* gold CI` tasks on the Jenkins server.
     Each file there should assign values to the following variables:
     * `GOLD_COMMIT` – SHA1 of commit considered to be good.
 Update carefully, when everything else fails.
     * `PROBLEM_NAME` – Name of the problem in `problems/` directory.